 2. Email Structure.

-One way is to segment traffic by IPs so one IP may be used for sending marketing emails, one IP may be used for transactional emails and other critical emails like a password reset or account creation confirmation.
+One way is to segment traffic by IPs so one IP may be used for sending marketing emails, another – for transactional and other critical emails like a password reset or account creation confirmation.

-The another way to segment the email traffic is by the engagement level.
-So, you can have some recipients who are highly engaged with your brand and you'll want to keep those ones on one IP.
+A different way to segment the email traffic is by the engagement level.
+You can have some recipients who are highly engaged with your brand and you’ll want to keep those on one IP.

-And there may be ones who are less engaged or have not been engaged during 3-6 months, so send to them from a different IP.
+There may be recipients who are less engaged or have not been engaged during 3-6 months, so send to them from a different IP.

 The decline policy is connected with the engagement, too.
-It's about removing the recipients who did not engage with your emails within a certain amount of time (60 days, 90 days, etc.) off of your list.
-This should be done once a year.
+It’s about removing the recipients who did not engage with your emails within a certain amount of time (60 days, 90 days, etc.) from your list.
+You should do it once a year.

 - Senderscore.org.
 It is run by Return Path.
 The score ranks from 0 to 100, 100 being the best.
 It tells you how you’re performing.
 Typically it’s recommended that you maintain your sender score of 90 or better.